jamesorr/jamesorr.github.io/_posts/2018-10-23-uncertainty.markdown

 have provided an uncertainty propagation feature.

-The few groups that have reported uncertainties have rolled their own, relying on different approaches and different input uncertainties, while in some cases assuming globally uniform sensitivities of calculated variables to input variables.
+The few groups that have reported uncertainties have rolled their own, relying on different approaches, specifying different input uncertainties, and often assuming globally uniform sensitivities of calculated variables to input variables.

 To allow such uncertainty propagation to become routine, the